wickyakloe/Online-Cookbook/README.md

 ### Heroku

-This application is deployed to heroku [here](https://wickz-recipe-share.herokuapp.com/).
+This application is deployed to heroku here [http://wickz-recipe-share.herokuapp.com/](http://wickz-recipe-share.herokuapp.com/).

 When deploying to heroku use the following config vars